History of Vietnam: Early Cham kingdoms (192–7th century)

 At the same time, in present-day Central Vietnam, there was a successful revolt of Cham nations in 192.
 Chinese dynasties called it Lin-Yi (Lin village; Vietnamese: Lâm Ấp).
 It later became a powerful kingdom, Champa, stretching from Quảng Bình to Phan Thiết (Bình Thuận).
 The Cham developed the first native writing system in Southeast Asia, oldest surviving literature of any Southeast Asian language, leading Buddhist, Hindu, and cultural expertise in the region.

-Funan kingdom (68–627)
+Funan kingdom (1st century–627)

-In early first century AD, on the lower Mekong, the first Indianized kingdom of Southeast Asia which the Chinese called them Funan emerged and became the great economic power in the region, its prime city Óc Eo attracted merchants and craftmen from China, India, and even Rome.
+In the early first century AD, on the lower Mekong, the first Indianized kingdom of Southeast Asia which the Chinese called them Funan emerged and became the great economic power in the region, its prime city Óc Eo attracted merchants and craftmen from China, India, and even Rome.
 The first ruler of Funan, Queen Liǔyè, got married with Kaundinya, a man from the west with a magic bow.
 Kaundinya then became the ruler of Funan.
 Funan is said to be the first Khmer state, or Austronesian, or multiethnic.
 According to Chinese annals, the last king of Funan, Rudravarman (r.
 514–545) sent many embassies to China.
-Also according to Chinese annals, Funan might have been conquered by another kingdom called Zhenla around 627 AD, ending the kingdom of Funan.
+Also according to Chinese annals, Funan might have been conquered by another kingdom called Zhenla around AD 627, ending the kingdom of Funan.